DomiiBunn/DomiiBunn/README.md

 ![](https://github-readme-stats.vercel.app/api?username=DomiiBunn&show_icons=true&theme=tokyonight)

 # 💻 Also a website
-This reppo is also a website at [DomiiBunn.live](https://domiibunn.live/)
+This repository is also a website at [DomiiBunn.live](https://domiibunn.live/)
 ![](/public/page.png)

 <!---